 Please contact email@example.com if you have any trouble creating or accessing your selections.

-Botticelli to Van Gogh: Masterpieces from the National Gallery, London is organised by the National Gallery, London, Art Exhibitions Australia and the National Gallery of Australia.
+Botticelli to Van Gogh: Masterpieces from the National Gallery, London was organised by the National Gallery, London, Art Exhibitions Australia and the National Gallery of Australia.